Kurbamit/PSP2/README.md

 Run following commands:
 - ```openssl genrsa -out reactapp1.client.key 2048```
 - ```openssl req -x509 -new -nodes -key pspapp.key -sha256 -days 365 -out reactapp1.client.pem```

+### Dummy data
+There is a `.sql` script for adding dummy data.
+The database should be empty for it to work properly.
+Run the `DummyData.sql` file in your database.